 - Limit newspaper and magazine subscriptions.
 We get most of our news online and generally don’t have time to read magazines, so we’ve stopped those subscriptions.
 I used to get the paper just for the coupons.
 But I found that the coupons seldom got used and just created more clutter.

 - Use an e-reader and/or your local library.
-We are a family of readers, but we all know how quickly books can take over our living spaces.
+Books can take over your living spaces.
 We’ve dramatically downsized our hard-copy library by donating books we’ll never read again and by buying any new books electronically.

 - Manage your closets.
-We have a 1960’s home, so our closets aren’t that large.
-Tim and I each get 50% of the closet.
+We have a 1960s home, so our closets aren’t that large.
 If our wardrobe starts to exceed that space we get rid of items that we haven’t worn in over a year.

 - Take time out from technology.
 It’s hard to have a conversation with someone when they are constantly checking a cell phone.
 Don’t be that guy.
 Give your family and friends the attention that they deserve.